 Some traditional places of interest that are still popular today are, Johnstons Cashmere Heritage Centre, traditional manufacturer of the finest clothing since 1797; Gordon & MacPhail Shop, opened in 1895, and featuring around one thousand different single malt whiskies; and Glen Moray Distillery Visitors Centre a small, friendly and informal distillery, established on the banks of the River Lossie in 1897.
 And if traditional Scottish soups and condiments are more your thing, why not visit Baxters Highland Village, just 9 miles to the east of the city in the beautiful village of Fochabers.

 The traditional sport of golf is of course amply catered for by Elgin Golf Club.
 With a 6449 yard, par 69, heathland course, which is a test for amateurs and professionals alike.

-When it comes time to sample a flavour of local hospitality, and a mix of modern and traditional, why not visit: The Ditsy Teacup, vintage style tea room, or The Drouthy Cobbler café & lounge bar, both in the centre of Elgin.
+When it comes time to sample local hospitality, and a mix of modern and traditional, why not visit: The Ditsy Teacup, vintage style tea room, or The Drouthy Cobbler café & lounge bar, both in the centre of Elgin.
 Or a little further afield in New Elgin: The Allarburn Farm Shop café, or The Cottar Hoose pub.

-Located at 1 High Street.
+Exhibitions at Elgin Museum, located at 1 High Street.

-Library is located in Cooper Park.
+Exhibitions at Elgin Library, located in Cooper Park.

-Located at 5 Trinity Place.
+Events at Elgin Town Hall, located at 5 Trinity Place.

+Upcoming events.
 Located at 42 High Street.

 Normally held on the third Saturday of each month on the Plainstones, Elgin High Street.